 This article is updated frequently as movies leave and enter Peacock, which you can sign up for here.
 New titles are indicated with an asterisk.
-(If you subscribe to a service through our links, Vulture may earn an affiliate commission.)

 Who’s ready for another streaming service?
 NBCUniversal has jumped into the crowded pool in 2020 with the launch of its long-awaited Peacock, a new destination for everything from classic monster movies to episodes of 30 Rock to original programming.